ArmstrongLiwox/Ansible-Automate-Project/README.md

 ```
 ![build 4](<images/build confirm 4.jpg>)

-Now your setup will look like this:
+Now the setup will look like this:

 ![nginx diagram](images/nginx.jpg)